SUSE/connect/README.md

 # SUSEConnect

-is a command line tool for connecting a client system to the SUSE Customer Center.
+SUSEConnect is a command line tool for connecting a client system to the SUSE Customer Center.
 It will connect the system to your product subscriptions and enable the product repositories/services locally.

 SUSEConnect is distributed as RPM for all SUSE distributions and gets built in